 The last couple of years we’ve seen decent discounts on the ‘new iPad’ (the non-Pro model), with 2018’s version getting insane price drops in the US to just $249.
 It was so good that our US Phones Editor instantly bought two for his parents.

-Sticking with the Apple theme, we’re very much expecting retailers to realise that there’s a lot of money to be made from discounting Apple’s wireless headphones - they were among the most searched-for items on Black Friday last year, and if the Apple Airpods 2 appear this year, the older, first-gen AirPods are going to be in high demand.
+Sticking with the Apple theme, we’re very much expecting retailers to realise that there’s a lot of money to be made from discounting Apple’s wireless headphones - they were among the most searched-for items on Black Friday last year, and we've now had the imprived Apple AirPods (2019) land, although they're not as exciting as the Apple AirPods 2 we expect to see in 2020.

 Samsung Galaxy S9